UST-QuAntiL/qhana-plugin-registry/README.md

     Useful for looking up which endpoint is served under a route or what routes are available.

+## Troubleshooting

+### Circular imports

+To investigate the cause of a circular import you can visualize the module dependencies with the package `pydeps` that is included in the dependencies of this project.
+To use `pydeps` you also need to install `Graphvis`.
+Please refer to the installation instruction in the [documentation](https://pydeps.readthedocs.io/en/latest/#how-to-install) of `pydeps`.

+To create a graph of all modules use `pydeps qhana_plugin_registry -o graph.svg --noshow`.
+The graph will be saved as `graph.svg`.
+This graph can be very huge and messy.

+To create a graph that is small and tidy you can render only circular dependencies with `pydeps qhana_plugin_registry -o graph.svg --noshow --show-cycles`.

 ## What this Template contains